TangoPJ/leetcode_tasks/README.md

 ## In this repository I will post my solutions from the https://leetcode.com/

-Please post your best problem solutions in issues, let's discuss them :wink:
+Be free to write in issues your best solutions to problems in any programming language, let's discuss :wink: